JohannesKersting/MappingStatistics/README.md

 n_correct_range_pairs: The number of read pairs, where both read ranges are correct

-n_all_junctions_correct_pairs: The number of corretly mapped read pairs
+n_all_junctions_correct_pairs: The number of correctly mapped read pairs

 ## Plotting
 The R-notebook plots_mapping.Rmd can be used to visualize the results.